 The Epson EpiqVision Ultra LS800 is better than the Samsung The Premiere LPU7D.
 The Samsung does have a slightly wider color gamut, but it doesn't matter, as it's just not bright enough to make colors pop.
 The Epson, however, is one of the brightest projectors we've tested, and while its contrast is only decent, it's still better than the Samsung's.
 The Epson is also much more accurate, and while they're both ultra-short throw projectors, the Epson can be placed even closer to the wall than the Samsung can.

 The NexiGo Aurora Pro is far better than the Samsung The Premiere LPU7D.
-The NexiGo has some of the best contrast we've ever seen on a projector, and its brightness is also quite good; inversely, the Samsung's brightness is sub-par, so it can't handle any lights, and its contrast is only okay.
+The NexiGo has deeper contrast, and its brightness is also quite good; inversely, the Samsung's brightness is sub-par, so it can't handle any lights, and its contrast is only okay.
 The Samsung has a wide color gamut, but the NexiGo has an absolutely outstanding color gamut and is even capable of displaying almost the entirety of the Rec.
 2020 color space, which the Samsung struggles with.
 Finally, while they're both inaccurate out-of-the-box and neither are easy to calibrate, the NexiGo is a tad more accurate.